-Who Reports UDS What is Reported How to Report When to Report All health centers funded or designated in whole or in part, before October 1, 2024, including New Access Point (NAP).
-Approved in-scope activities from January 1 through December 31, 2024. • Through the Electronic Handbooks (EHBs) starting January 1 , 2025 . • January 1 through February 15, 2025.
-UDS Reports are to be submitted by February 15, 2025. • Report even if no grant funds were drawn down for some or all programs during the calendar year. • Preliminary Reporting Environment (PRE) and offline tools are available in Fall 2024. • UDS Report reviews are conducted and necessary revisions are made from February 15 through March 31, 2025.
+Who Reports UDS What Is Reported How to Report When to Report All health centers funded or designated, in whole or in part, before October 1, 2025, including New Access Approved in-scope activities from January 1 through December 31, 2025. • Through the Electronic Handbooks (EHBs) starting January 1, 2026. • January 1 through February 15, 2026.
+UDS Reports are to be submitted by February 15, 2026.
+Point (NAP) awardee recipients, mergers, or acquisitions.
+Report even if no grant funds were drawn down for some or all funding streams during the calendar year. • Preliminary Reporting Environment (PRE) and offline tools are available in Fall 2025.
+UDS Report reviews are conducted and necessary revisions are made from February 15 through March 31, 2026.

 The UDS is a calendar year report.
-Health centers-including all those whose designation or funding begins, either in whole or in part, after January 1-must report in-scope activities for the entire calendar year.
+Health centers-including all those whose designation or funding begins, either in whole or in part, on or after January 1-must report in-scope activities for the entire calendar year.
 Similarly, health centers with a fiscal year or grant period other than January 1 to December 31 will still report on the calendar year, NOT on their fiscal or grant year.

-If an entire look-alike program became funded and converted to a 330 awardee before October 1, 2024, report only an awardee UDS Report for the year.
+If an entire look-alike program became funded and converted to a 330 awardee before October 1, 2025, report only an awardee UDS Report for the year.

-Health centers whose designation or funding ends during the year should contact Health Center Program Support via the BPHC Contact Form or at 877-464-4772 to clarify their reporting requirements.
+Health centers whose designation or funding ends during the year are still obligated to fulfill reporting requirements for the calendar year.
+Health centers are to contact Health Center Program Support via the BPHC Contact Form or at 877-464-4772 to clarify their reporting requirements.